You are here

 The University is committed to ensuring that all students at Pitt have the opportunity to succeed.
 The Office of Disability Resources and Services coordinates the offering of appropriate accommodations to students with disabilities.
 Pitt Information Technology recognizes that technology services play a key role in assisting students with disabilities.
 To that end, we provide a range of technology resources to Pitt students.

 Student Computing Labs

-At the request of Disability Resources and Services, Pitt IT provides the following accessibility software in our six Student Computing Labs:
+At the request of Disability Resources and Services, Pitt IT provides the following accessibility software in our seven Student Computing Labs:

 - JAWS screen reading software for Windows

-We provide a Braille embosser in the Hillman Library Student Computing Lab that renders text as braille cells using the popular Duxburry type-to-braille conversion program.
 All Student Computing Labs are on ground level or can be reached by elevator.
 There are ADA-compliant desks in all of the Student Computing Labs, and the mobile computing counters have ADA-compliant sections with lower counter space.
-The collaboration spaces available in the Alumni Hall Student Computing Lab are all ADA compliant.

 - Log in to My Pitt (my.pitt.edu).